HausennTechnologies/capacitor-set-version/README.md

 # How it works

-By calling `capacitor-set-version` in your project root folder (where package.json is), Android and iOS app versions will be set to the package.json version.
-Also the Android build number will be incremented.
+Calling `capacitor-set-version` will set your Android and iOS app versions to package.json version.
+Also, Android build number will be incremented.

 You can pass the version number as an argument to set it manually.